axanthos/orange3-textable/docs/doc/display_table.rst

 <cookbook_toc_text_input_ref>`) and possibly further processed (see
 :ref:`Cookbook: Segmentation manipulation
 <cookbook_toc_segmentation_manipulation_ref>`).
 A table has been created by
-means of one of Orange Textable's :doc:`table construction widgets
+means of one of Orange Textable's :ref:`table construction widgets
 <table_construction_widgets>` (see :ref:`Cookbook: Text analysis
 <cookbook_toc_text_analysis_ref>`).